warehouse-web/warehouse/content/about/index.md

-  Warehouse is an Amsterdam-based fashion platform that aims to create space for explorative, critical and alternative approaches to fashion that move beyond industrial commercial fashion and treating garments as commodities.
-Warehouse is a collaborative effort run by Anouk Beckers, Elisa van Joolen, Élise Ory and Femke de Vries.
-We collaborate with Chinouk Filique de Miranda for the podcast and Zuzana Kostelanská for the graphic design.
+  Warehouse is an Amsterdam-based fashion platform that aims to create space for expanded fashion practices; those that are research-based, interdisciplinary and critically question the commercial fashion industry.
+Warehouse is a collaborative effort.
+It is currently run by Anouk Beckers, Elisa van Joolen, Élise Ory and Femke de Vries.
+Chinouk Filique de Miranda develops our podcast and Zuzana Kostelanská the visual identity and supports all things related to graphic design.

-  Chet Bugter was part of the Warehouse team from 2019 till 2022 and Hanka van der Voet from 2018 till 2023.
+  From 2019 till 2022 Chet Bugter was part of the Warehouse team and, as a co-founder, Hanka van der Voet was a member from 2018 till 2023.

   \>